defencedog/orangepi3b_v2.1/QCAD_Compiling_Armbian_aarch64/README.md

 cd release
 QT_QPA_PLATFORM=xcb LD_LIBRARY_PATH=. ./qcad-bin
 ```
-## Precompiled 7z archive
+## Precompiled archive Community Edition

-You can downloac x4 parts & extract these.
+You can download x4 parts & extract these.
 For ease of use you can do following steps which will give you a nicer way to launch / integrate QCAD with Armbian GNOME

 After creating / editing each file do `chmod +x launcher.sh` & `chmod +x qcad.desktop`
+Create global symlink for _launcher.sh_ `sudo ln -s launcher.sh /usr/local/bin/qcad` (use absolute paths for _launcher.sh_)

 _launcher.sh_ (your locations may change)
 ```